 The project is fully aligned to and supports FAO and GEF policies on gender equality and mainstreaming.
 In particular, in relation to supporting countries to implement the FAO Voluntary Guidelines for Securing Sustainable Small-scale Fisheries in the Context of Food Security and Poverty Eradication (SSF Guidelines) and their commitments to gender equality and achieving SDG Goal 5 (gender equality and empower all women and girls).
 The SSF Guidelines call for equal participation of women and men in organizations and in decision-making processes.
 Policies and legislation must support equality, and both women and men must have access to appropriate technologies and services to carry out their work.
-Gender equality are core objectives and guiding principles of the SSF Guidelines.
-FAO's policy on gender equality is to work with countries, other UN agencies, civil society organizations (CSOs) and bilateral and private sector partners to make progress towards achieving the following objectives:
+Gender equity and equality are core objectives and guiding principles of the SSF Guidelines.
+FAO?s policy on gender equality is to work with countries, other UN agencies, civil society organizations (CSOs) and bilateral and private sector partners to make progress towards achieving the following objectives:

-- · Women participate equally with men as decision-makers in rural institutions and in shaping laws, policies and programmes - · Women and men have equal access to and control over decent employment and income, land and other productive resources - · Women and men have equal access to goods and services for agricultural development, and to markets - Women's work burden is reduced by 20 percent through improved technologies, services and infrastructure, and - The share of total agricultural aid committed to projects related to women and gender equality is increased to 30 percent

-In fisheries, women's involvement in, and contribution to, the sector is more significant than often assumed.
-These roles can include gleaning, near-shore fishing, and aquaculture to post-harvest activities.
-FAO (SOFIA 2018) estimated that in 2016, overall, women accounted for nearly 14 percent of all people directly engaged in the fisheries and aquaculture primary sector as compared with an average of 15.2 percent across the reporting period 2009-2016.
-However, when both the primary and secondary sectors of aquaculture and fisheries are considered the work force was evenly divided between men and women.
+- •Women participate equally with men as decision-makers in rural institutions and in shaping laws, policies and programmes - •Women and men have equal access to and control over decent employment and income, land and other productive resources - •Women and men have equal access to goods and services for agricultural development, and to markets - •Women?s work burden is reduced by 20 percent through improved technologies, services and infrastructure, and - •The share of total agricultural aid committed to projects related to women and gender equality is increased to 30 percent aquaculture to post-harvest activities.
+FAO (SOFIA 2018) estimated that in 2016, overall, women accounted for nearly 14 percent of all people directly engaged in the fisheries and aquaculture primary sector as compared with an average of 15.2 percent across the reporting period 2009?2016.
+However, when both the primary and secondary sectors of aquaculture and fisheries are considered, the work force was evenly divided between men and women.